AbirxAthena/Sem-3rd/README.md

-# 🚀 Semester 3 Code Playground 🌈
+# 🚀 Semester 3 Code Fiesta at Govt Engineering College, Ajmer 🌈

-Welcome to the groovy Semester 3 Code Repository! 🎉 Get ready to embark on a coding journey filled with colors, challenges, and lots of cool stuff.
+Welcome to the groovy Semester 3 Code Playground at Govt Engineering College, Ajmer! 🎉 Get ready to embark on a coding journey filled with colors, challenges, and lots of cool stuff.
 Dive into the different subject directories and let the coding party begin! 🎊

 ## Table of Contents 📚